Alfred Thomas Archimedes Torbert: Civil War

 Following the Gordonsville raid, Torbert never again held Sheridan's confidence as a combat commander, and in late March, Torbert was ordered to remain in the Shenandoah Valley when Sheridan returned to Petersburg, Virginia.
 Torbert commanded the vestigial Army of the Shenandoah from April 22 to July 12, 1865, with his headquarters in Winchester, Virginia.
 Wesley Merritt commanded Torbert's former corps under Sheridan, which included two divisions, and would lead this command during the Appomattox campaign.

 Torbert received brevet promotions in the Regular Army for his service at Gettysburg, Haw's Shop, Third Winchester, and Cedar Creek.
 Notably, Torbert was never promoted to the full rank of major general in the volunteers, even though he commanded a successful and prominent corps of cavalry at many important battles, suggesting that Sheridan was disappointed in Torbert's personal leadership during this time, despite any successes.
 From July through September 1865, Torbert commanded the District of Winchester, Virginia.

 He later commanded the District of Southeastern Virginia, with his headquarters at Norfolk, Virginia from September through December 1865.
 He was mustered out of the volunteer service in January 1866 and placed on a leave of absence until October 31, 1866, when he resigned from the Army.

+On October 11, 1865, Tobert was elected as a companion of the Commandery of Pennsylvania of the Military Order of the Loyal Legion of the United States (MOLLUS).
+He was assigned MOLLUS insignia number 52.